The internet is going to shit and this is the shit list.

 How we measure it

 Each company’s severity (0–100) is computed mechanically from its documented record: dated symptoms, each citing a primary source, weighted by category (privacy and lock-in weigh most), source quality, and recency, with diminishing returns, so repetition can’t saturate the scale.
-A score of 100 is reserved for platforms that actually shut down, and almost none do.
-Enshittified platforms rarely die; they just keep shambling.
+A score of 100 is reserved for platforms that actually shut down, and almost none ever do.
 The full rubric, including how publications are graded, is on the methodology page.

 Why this site exists

-It’s a simple story: I kept falling for it.
-A company shows up and does something genuinely great, and you fall for it honestly.
-You build your habits around it.
-Then the chipping starts.
-A fee here, a feature gone there, an ad where your friends used to be.
-The thing you loved becomes the thing you tolerate, then the thing you resent.
-And somehow you’re still paying for it.
+Honestly?
+Because I kept falling for it.
+A company shows up with something genuinely great, you build your habits around it, and then the chipping starts: a fee here, a feature gone there, an ad where your friends used to be.
+Eventually the thing you loved turns into something you merely tolerate, and somehow you’re still paying for it every month.

-I spent years in the airline business and watched it happen from inside an entire industry: everything unbundled, the seat, the bag, the legroom, all of it turned into line items.
-Not because flying got better.
-Because someone calculated the squeeze would be tolerated.
-Once you’ve seen that playbook up close, you see it everywhere.
-The index is the same play, run by different teams.
+I also spent years in the airline business, which meant watching this happen from the inside.
+The seat, the bag, the legroom: everything got unbundled and turned into a line item, not because flying got better but because someone had calculated exactly how much squeezing people would put up with.
+Once you’ve watched that playbook up close, you start seeing it everywhere.
+Most of this index is the same play run by different teams.

-So when Doctorow gave the pattern a name, building this felt obvious: take enshittification from a word you’ve maybe heard to a record you can check.
-Full honesty: I still use some of the companies on this index.
-That’s not hypocrisy; that’s the point.
-The lock-in is real, the switching costs are real, and pretending we can all just quit is its own kind of lie.
+So when Doctorow gave the pattern a name, building this site felt like the obvious next step: turn enshittification from a word you’ve maybe heard into a record you can actually check.
+And yes, I still use some of the companies on this list.
+That isn’t hypocrisy so much as proof of the problem: the lock-in is real, the switching costs are real, and pretending we can all just quit is its own kind of lie.

-Will the companies listen if enough of us keep receipts?
+Will any of these companies change because a website kept receipts?
 Probably not.
-But records outlast spin, and every person who learns the pattern becomes a little harder to play.
-Document everything.
-Name the pattern.
-Keep the receipts.
-And if nothing else, we can all complain together.
+But records outlast spin, and everyone who learns to spot the pattern gets a little harder to play.
+If nothing else, we can all complain together, with citations.